nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - Fargo - 1 / 2 - Pillage (Run Away if you didn't get Power Seal)
 - Marcy - Get to Level 7
-- If you're scared of Flap then after Marcy reaches Level 7 then just proceed to interrupted strats while waiting for Flap and refresh Lynx Stamina to 7 if he's not yet Stamina 7.
 - If Interrupted by Early Flap
   - Lynx - Get to Level 2
   - Marcy - Get to Level 7